-Once your body experiences significant carbohydrate depletion, it will turn to free fatty acids (FFAs) housed in fat stores throughout the body.
-These will be sent to the liver, where they are converted into ketone bodies, a powerful alternative energy for your mind and body.
+Once your body experiences significant carbohydrate depletion via following a strict keto diet or intermittent fasting, it will turn to free fatty acids (FFAs) housed in fat stores throughout the body.
+These will be sent to the liver, where they are converted into ketones, a clean energy source for your mind and body.

 What Are The Different Types of Ketone Bodies and How Are They Formed?

 Now that you know more about the basics of producing ketones, we should differentiate the three types of ketones.
 This trio of ketone bodies includes:

 - Acetoacetate (AcAc)

 Acetoacetate, Beta-Hydroxybutyrate, and Acetone are all formed in the liver through an intertwined process.

 Acetoacetate is the first ketone produced during ketogenesis (the process of making ketones).
 When fatty acid chains are broken down by the liver, they split into energy-abundant acetyl-CoA molecules, which condense into the acetoacetate ketone.

 So, what is BHB?
 Beta-Hydroxybutyrate is the most abundant ketone body and accounts for approximately 80% of circulating ketones during ketosis.
 BHB is also the ketone used in Kenetik, where it’s sourced from plants with a cutting edge, carbon negative process!